asif536/SocialBlog/README.md

 Just Click on clone or download button and download the repo and extract it.

-### Prerequisites
+### Dependencies

-Make you sure your computer have installed following Prerequisites.
+Make you sure your computer have installed following Dependencies.

 ```
 Python 2.7.11